Click on pictures to see full size image

 Baggage hatch for a Mini-Split

-Windows in side doors, with foam core doors a jigsaw is your best bet due to the thickness of the one piece door
+With foam core doors a jigsaw is your best bet due to the thickness of the one piece door

 Horizontal windows